myst3k/cyberpanel-backup/README.md

 Make sure the root user has a ~/.my.cnf file configured with a database username/password which can access the sites.

+become root (sudo -i)
-sudo -i edit ~/.my.cnf with these contents, replacing your root password, can be found in /etc/cyberpanel/mysqlPassword
+edit ~/.my.cnf with these contents, replacing your root password, can be found in /etc/cyberpanel/mysqlPassword

 ```
 [client]